 since $\displaystyle{\sum_{Q\subset K}(-1)^{|Q|}=\sum_{n=0}^{|K|} \binom {|K|} {n}(-1)^n=0}$. \end{proof}

-\begin{rmk} The above proof shows that the coefficients $(-1)^{|J|}$ appearing in the formula for $\Sf$ are necessary for the motivic Milnor fibre to be independent of the choice of a resolution (see also Remark \ref{rmk:speculations}). \end{rmk}
+\begin{rmk} The above proof shows that the coefficients $(-1)^{|J|}$ appearing in the formula for $\Sf$ are necessary for the motivic Milnor fibre to be independent of the choice of the resolution (see also Remark \ref{rmk:speculations}). \end{rmk}

 \begin{rmk} Similar remarks can be made in the topological and complete cases.
-Set We have a log-geometric characterisation $\Mlogloc\simeq\Mtoploc$, where
+Set We have a log-geometric characterisation $\Mlogloc\simeq\Mtoploc$ where

 By functoriality, $\tilde f$ induces a continuous map $\sign\tilde f:\Mlogloc\to S^1$.